The 6 biggest Amazon FBA mistakes and how sellers can successfully get compensated.

 The following conditions must be met for an item to be eligible for reimbursement:

-Which reports need to be reviewed for an FBA error reimbursement?
+Which reports need to be checked for an FBA error reimbursement?

-In total, you need data from around 12 different reports to check your entire inventory to ensure that all items, returns, and refunds have been recorded.
-Only in this way can you identify errors related to orders, such as refunds that have not been credited back to you as a seller because the goods were not recorded by the customer after 45 days.
-We will only touch on a few scenarios as examples here.
+In total, you need data from around 12 different reports to check your entire inventory to see if all items, returns, and reimbursements have been recorded.
+Only in this way can you find errors related to orders, such as refunds that have not been credited back to you as a seller because the goods were not recorded by the customer after 45 days.
+We will only address a few scenarios as examples here.

 Reimbursement for unsellable items due to Amazon’s fault